patka/cassandra-migration/README.md

 it is just a matter of which script is found first, this behavior is no longer the default.

 ## Script content
-The script format is rather simple.
-It allows one statement per line and lines should be finished with a ';' character.
-Every line that is not empty and is not a single line comment will be executed against the Cassandra instance.
 Single line comments are indicated by either '//' or '--' characters.
 Multi line comments are not supported.